CONTAINS AFFILIATE LINKS [?]

 There will always be a place for some stylish sneakers in any wardrobe.
 With these kinds of shoes, I mostly look for a comfortable insole and appealing appearance.
 I chose to include the new Beckett Simonon Morgen trainer.
 It’s a German army trainer inspired design and it’s a much cheaper alternative to the Maison Margiela version.
 I think it’s a pretty slick looking sneaker all around.
 The gum sole is a nice touch for the changing fall color palette.

 If you’ve read any of our other posts (please, we’re begging you), then it’d be easy to see that we’re big fans of Koio sneakers.
-Italian-made sneakers in classic designs for a fair price ($169 for the Royale) is always an easy decision in my book.
+Italian-made sneakers in classic, streamlined designs make for a great pickup.

 Fall means it’s time to hang up the flimsy canvas belts you may have been using for the summer.
 Truth be told, I don’t doubt that you own a leather belt.
 I used to exclusively wear cheap belts from department stores until I switched to ones made of higher quality leather and more durable hardware.

 Some American-made beltmakers that I’ve had great experiences with are Orion.
 Both options are far from cheap, but they’ll last you the better part of a decade or more.
 Check out Orion’s eBay page for auctions on returned merchandise.
 I managed to pick up a seemingly brand new belt for under $30.

 No matter what style I learn in towards for the day, I’m always wearing a watch on my wrist.
 There’s something inherently timeless (pun absolutely intended) about a clean watch as part of a man’s personal style.

 These are a must for any men’s fall fashion wardrobe if you’re an avid boot-wearer.
 Not only do they keep your toes warm and happy, they’re also a great odor-resistant solution to sweaty boot feet.
 Wool socks tend to be thicker than cotton or synthetic ones, so be sure to account for that if your favorite pair of boots fit tight.